hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/run.rst

     Listening on 127.0.0.1:8545

-You can see Alice's and Bob's addresses starting with `0x56F…` and `0x653…` having both ~0 *ETH*.
+You can see Alice's and Bob's addresses starting with `0x56F…` and `0x653…` having both 10 *ETH*.
-No worries, their accounts are funded; the values are just very small.
-Our `balanceLogger` will print all decimals.
+This will be enough for our example.
+After we run the example above, Alice is expected to have 7 *ETH* and Bob 13 *ETH*.

 Now run the tutorial application with::